Renovation Essentials : Meet the Project Concept Board

 Renovation Essentials: Next steps…

-The ultimate aim of your project concept board – replete with universal colour palette – is to capture your vision and arm you with the visuals to articulate your ideas to others.
-Stick firm dislikes relevant to your project on the back too, if it helps avoid assumptions on the part of others and problems down the line.
+The ultimate aim of your project concept board – complete with universal colour palette – is to capture your vision and arm you with the visuals to articulate your ideas to others.
+Stick firm dislikes on the back of the board, if it helps avoid assumptions on the part of others and problems down the line.
 Once you are happy with your board, start to create individual room schemes inspired by it.
 Bathrooms are often the most pressing as plumbing decisions and kit (think loos, sinks, baths and showers and taps) have to be made/selected relatively early on at first fix stage.
 Alternatively, enlist the help of a professional interior designer.

 Conclusion – Collaborate?
 Or go it alone?